shivansh090/Cardio-Disorder-detection-usingECG-report/README.md

 Our automatic model for predicting heart disease using six ML classifiers achieved an average accuracy of 87.74%.
 The XG-Boost algorithm yielded the highest accuracy at 98.54%.
 This approach allows for faster and more cost-effective predictions, assisting both patients and doctors in diagnosing heart diseases more efficiently than traditional methods.

-## Acknowledgements

-This project was conducted as part of the Machine Learning research work at IIIT Bhopal, under the guidance of Prof. Bhupendra Singh.
-Special thanks to the following team members for their contributions:

-- **Harsh Shivhare**
-- **Shivansh Vikram Singh**